draychev/high-performance-culture/README.md

-# Buildig High Performance Teams
+# Building High Performance Teams
 This is a collection of links, books, articles on how to build high performance software engineering teams.

 - [Building a High-Performance Team is Everyone's Job • Camille Fournier • GOTO 2016](https://www.youtube.com/watch?v=Pd7ObKc6NrY)